 - The anesthesiologist begins sedating the individual and perhaps starts an additional IV line.
 Depending on the procedure, the individual may be given general anesthesia, local anesthesia, regional anesthesia, or spinal or epidural anesthesia.

-- General anesthesia, given through an IV or gases to breathe, allows the individual to be completely unconscious during the surgery.
+- General anesthesia, given through an IV or as inhaled as gas allows the individual to be completely unconscious during the surgery.

 - With local anesthesia, doctors inject local anesthetics (numbing medication) directly around the operative area.